-One of the easiest overnight oats with yogurt recipes!
-This Cherry Almond Overnight Oats with Greek Yogurt is made with simple, clean ingredients making it a fantastic healthy breakfast.
-Loaded with protein and fiber, this overnight oatmeal will keep you full well through lunch!
+This Cherry Almond Overnight Oats recipe is made with simple, clean ingredients making it a fantastic healthy breakfast.
+Loaded with protein and fiber, these cherry overnight oats will keep you full well through lunch!

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Anytime I’m looking to meal prep breakfast or have some quick on-the-go breakfast recipes in the fridge, overnight oats are always at the top of my list.
-Some of my favorites are my Blueberry Overnight Oats and Almond Joy Overnight Oats, this cherry version is quickly become a new favorite.
+Overnight oats make for an ideal healthy breakfast, as they prioritize fiber and added protein.
+Perfect for helping you feel full and satiated.

 The best part of making overnight oats is the fact that they just take 5 minutes to stir together before going to bed.
 Once you wake up in the morning, you’ve got a healthy, protein-packed breakfast ready to go!

 Here’s some helpful tips to making these Cherry Overnight Oats with Yogurt:

 The ingredients you’ll need for Cherry Overnight Oats with Greek Yogurt:

 For the full recipe with exact ingredients and directions be sure to refer to the recipe card at the bottom of this post.

 - Old Fashioned Rolled Oats, NOT instant oats